Alluxio/alluxio/docs/en/operation/Server-Logging.md

 ### Configuring the Log Location

 The location of the logs is determined by the `alluxio.logs.dir` property.
 This is a JVM property which cannot be set in the `alluxio-site.properties` file.
+TODO: if stating where the property cannot be set, please state where it CAN be set See the
-See the [configuration settings page]({{site.baseurl}}{% link en/basic/Configuration-Settings.md %}#configuration-sources) for more information on how to set JVM properties for Alluxio.
+[configuration settings page]({{site.baseurl}}{% link en/basic/Configuration-Settings.md %}#configuration-sources)
+for more information on how to set JVM properties for Alluxio.